isealab/konfigurator/README.md

 **konfigurator** is a lightweight Python configuration management utility that allows you to define, override, and instantiate configuration dictionaries and Python classes from simple config files or command-line arguments.

 Further, it allows you to instantiate objects from classes using import paths.
-In this way, you *no global registry or any disclosure* of your private code is needed.
+In this way, *no global registry or any disclosure* of your private code is needed.

 The instantiation via import path is inspired by https://github.com/Farama-Foundation/HighwayEnv